libpqxx

 Cast binary data to a type that libpqxx will recognise as binary.

 There are many different formats for storing binary data in memory.
 You may have yours as a std::string, or a std::vector<uchar_t>, or one of many other types.
+In libpqxx we commend a container of std::byte.

 Use binary_cast as a convenience helper to cast your data as a pqxx::bytes_view.